Bitcoins, Beanie Babies, Subprime mortgages and Dutch Tulips

 All this cryptocurrency stuff is mind-blowingly fascinating and I loved researching it.
 It was thrilling to buy .005 BTC on Coinbase!
 But truth is, the government can easily just shut it down.
 In fact, on Bitcoin’s website FAQ, in response to “Is Bitcoin legal”,their response is, “To the best of our knowledge, Bitcoin has not been made illegal”.

-Don’t let Bitcoin or any other cryptocurrency distract you and prolong your divorce.
+Don’t let bitcoins beanie babies subprime mortgages or any other cryptocurrency distract you and prolong your divorce.

 Because this too, like your divorce, shall pass.